thestockman27/Fixed-Income-Dashboards/README.md

 # **Welcome!**
 This project provides an end-to-end pipeline for forecasting financial securities.
-It is not yet complete, as I have been recreating and refining the process completely from scratch and across languages (from R to Pyhton).
+It is not yet complete, as I have been recreating and refining the process completely from scratch and across languages (from R to Python).
 It is very similar to the process that I was responsible for in my previous role but I have made several adjustments and improvements to the methodology.

 Realistically, this project will be constrained by the data and compute resources freely available to me.
-Therefore, it is mainly aimed at demonstrating capability.
+Therefore, it is mainly intended to demonstrate capability.

 ## Data Ingestion
 Data is collected from various sources via APIs and urls to JSON files.
 After cleaning and transforming the raw data, it is stored with SQLite databases in tables specific to the source and other defining factors.
 These tables are updated programatically, however, this has yet to be automated.
 Data integrity tests are performed upon appending the tables.